scivision/matlab2python/README.md

 Matlab [supports calling Python functions](https://www.mathworks.com/help/matlab/matlab_external/system-requirements-for-matlab-engine-for-python.html).

-Matlab needs to be told the location of the desired Python executable, particularly if you use virtual environments or have more than one Python version installed.
-Here we assume the desired Python executable is at `~/miniconda3/bin/python`.
-Use similar commands for `c:/miniconda3/python.exe` on Windows.

-## Notes

-### Unsupported Python version errors

 If you use an unsupported version of Python, errors will occur like

 >  Python Error: ModuleNotFoundError: No module named 'libmwbuffer'